Chetan-Gokhale007/loan-data/README.md

 Converting the "int_rate" column to a percentage format.
 Creating new columns for the exchange rate.
 Concatenates the numeric and string columns into a single dataset.
-Sorts the dataset by the "id" column.
+Sort the dataset by the "id" column.
 Saves the preprocessed dataset to a new CSV file named loan-data-preprocess.csv.
 Requirements
 Python 3.x